 A skilled attorney can look at your lending documents and review with you what the terms could mean for you and your business.
 Joyce Schwensen is a dedicated, detail-oriented Washington business lawyer who will carefully and thoroughly examine your potential loan transaction.
 She can also negotiate for terms more in line with your interests.

-Call Law Offices of Joyce S. Schwensen today to schedule a consultation.
+Call Law Office of Joyce S. Schwensen today to schedule a consultation.
 Joyce Schwensen represents small business owners throughout King County, including Seattle, Bellevue, Kent and Renton.

 Information on Loan Transactions and the Law